 Foo Fighters drummer Taylor Hawkins dies at 50

-Taylor Hawkins, the long-time drummer for the mega-platinum Foo Fighters, has died.
-He was 50.
+Taylor Hawkins, the longtime drummer for the mega-platinum band Foo Fighters, has died.
+He was 50, and died in Bogota, Colombia, where the group was scheduled to perform.

 Hawkins' death was confirmed by the band in an online post late Friday night.
 It did not release a cause, but called his passing a "tragic and untimely loss."